-Web hosting is an essential foundation for any online presence, but it doesn't always have to come with a price tag.
-This article delves into the world of free web hosting.
-We will review some of the best free hosting providers available in the market and explore the benefits and potential drawbacks of such services.
+Web hosting is an essential foundation for any website, but it doesn't always have to come with a price tag.
+This guide delves into the world of free web hosting.
+We will review some of the best free hosting services available in the market and explore the benefits and potential drawbacks of such services.

 More Hosting Choices: Best Overall / Cheap Web Hosting / Website Builders

-Hostinger was launched back in 2004 and was originally located in Kaunas, Lithuania.
-The company today has offices all over the world today.
+Hostinger started their hosting business back in 2004.
+The web hosting company was originally located in Kaunas, Lithuania, and has offices all over the world today.
 The company offers both free and a wide range of paid hosting plans – including shared hosting, VPS, and cloud hosting.

 - 300 MB disk space storage